cpwo-ou/annual-conference-templates/Camera-Ready-submission.md

 7. Submit your file as indicated by the Proceedings Chairs.

 ⚠️ **Format:**
-   - Make sure you edit the template with the corresponding authors' names, including the authors' name in the footnote.
+   - Make sure you edit the template with the corresponding authors' names, including the authors' names in the footnote.
    - The title should use the ***emphasizing capitalised style***, where the first letters of words in the title are capitalised.
      Example: "The Submission Title", "The Template for the Women & Girls Online Safety Conference Submission".
 See more examples here: [APA Title Capitalization](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case)
    - Please do not change fonts, font size and margins.
    - Make sure the footnote with the Conference details looks like this: ***WGOS’26: Women & Girls’ Online Safety Conference, Centre for Protecting Women Online, September 09–10, 2026, Milton Keynes, United Kingdom***
-   - If you are submitting a Presentation Proposal, make sure you have included the link to the published version of the paper
+   - If you are submitting a Presentation Proposal, make sure you have included the link to the published version of the paper.
    - If you are submitting an Abstract, please make sure you delete the "Presentation Proposal Link" section in the template before creating the PDF file.

 > [!IMPORTANT]